Cysharp/MessagePipe/README.md

 * VContainer `https://github.com/Cysharp/MessagePipe.git?path=src/MessagePipe.Unity/Assets/Plugins/MessagePipe.VContainer`
 * Zenject `https://github.com/Cysharp/MessagePipe.git?path=src/MessagePipe.Unity/Assets/Plugins/MessagePipe.Zenject`

-Andalso, requires [UniTask](https://github.com/Cysharp/UniTask) to install.
+Andalso, requires [UniTask](https://github.com/Cysharp/UniTask) to install, all `ValueTask` declaration in .NET is replaced to `UniTask`.

 Unity version does not have open generics support(for IL2CPP) and does not support auto registration.
 Therefore, all required types need to be manually registered.